 The quantity and consistency of light reflected from a mineral's exterior surfaces is referred to as lustre.
-Luster is a measure of how much the mineral surface 'sparkles.'
+Lustre is a measure of how much the mineral surface “sparkles”.
 Minerals are classified into two types based on their lustre: metallic and nonmetallic.
 Minerals with a metallic lustre are opaque and highly reflective, with a high absorptive index.
-Native copper, gold, and silver, galena, pyrite, and other minerals with metallic lustre are examples.
+Native copper, gold, silver, galena, pyrite, and other minerals with metallic lustre are examples.

 In its natural mineral form, gold almost always contains traces of silver, and it can also contain traces of copper and iron.
 A gold nugget is usually 70 to 95 percent gold, with the rest being mainly silver.
 Pure gold is a bright golden yellow, but the higher the silver content, the whiter the hue.
 Most of the gold extracted comes from gold ore rather than gold specimens.
 The ore is usually brown, iron-stained rock or massive white Quartz, with only minute traces of gold.
 The ore is crushed to remove the gold, which is then extracted from the ore using different methods.

 Gold nuggets, a common type of gold among collectors, are created when erosion causes a large piece of gold to break from its mother rock and be carried downstream in a stream or river.
 The Gold is tumbled by the rushing water, giving it its distinctive rounded shape.
 The gold finally settles at the bottom of the water and stays there due to its heaviness.
 Other nuggets become entangled in the same region, resulting in the formation of a placer deposit.